-Assistant Youth Minister
+High School Youth Minister

 Hollie Luther is a native of Asheboro, NC and graduated from UNC-Charlotte with a degree in Elementary Education.
 Hollie works with our youth from 6-12th grade.
 In her full-time role Hollie is a Student Advocate at Uwharrie Charter Academy in Asheboro.
 Hollie is currently working on her Master’s Degree in School Counseling and coaches varsity cheerleading.

 Kathleen Gee is passionate about working with children, both here at first as music teacher ad McCrary Elementary school.
 She also joins the praise team on Sunday mornings, helping to lead worship each week.